tt-sportsmanager/sportsmanager-monorepo/packages/sports-manager-sdk/README.md

 ## Usage

-The Nouns SDK contains useful tooling for interacting with the Nouns protocol.
+The SportsManager SDK contains useful tooling for interacting with the SportsManager protocol.

 ### Contracts